Optimal rate list decoding over bounded alphabets using algebraic-geometric codes: Our techniques

-Working with a suitable automorphism which has a ``diagonal" action on the local expansion lets us extend the linear-algebraic decoding method to AG codes.
+Working with a suitable automorphism which has a ``diagonal" action on the local expansion lets us extend the linear-algebraic decoding method to AG codes (here by a ``diagonal" action, we mean that this action gives rise to equations on coefficients of a polynomial that are diagonal).
 Implementing this for specific AG codes requires an explicit specification of a basis for an associated message (Riemann-Roch) space, and the efficient computation of the local expansion of the basis elements at a special rational point on the curve.
 We show how to do this for two towers of function fields: the Hermitian tower~\cite{Shen93} and the asymptotically optimal Garcia-Stichtenoth tower~\cite{GS95,GS96}.
 The former tower is quite simple to handle --- it has an easily written down explicit basis, and we show how to compute the local expansion of functions around the point with all zero coordinates.
 However, the Hermitian tower does not have bounded ratio of the genus to number of rational points, and so does not give constant alphabet codes (we can get codes over an alphabet size that is polylogarithmic in the block length though).
 Explicit basis for Riemann-Roch spaces of the Garcia-Stichtenoth tower were constructed in \cite{SAKSD01}.
 Regarding local expansions, one major difference is that we work with local expansion of functions at the point at infinity, which is fully ``ramified" in the tower.
 For both these towers, we find and work with a nice automorphism that acts diagonally on the local expansion, and use it for folding the codes and decoding them by solving a linear system.